ABUSE AND DEPENDENCE

 Administer EVEKEO ODT orally in the morning with or without food or liquid.

-The recommended starting dose of EVEKEO ODT for patients 6 to 17 years of age is 5 mg once or twice daily.
+The recommended starting dosage for pediatric patients 6 to 17 years of age is 5 mg once or twice daily.
 If necessary, administer an additional dose after 4 to 6 hours.
-Titrate the dosage in increments of 5 mg at weekly intervals until optimal response is obtained.
+Titrate the dosage in increments of 5 mg at weekly intervals depending on response and tolerability.
 Only in rare cases will it be necessary to exceed a total of 40 mg daily.

 Where possible, drug administration should be interrupted occasionally to determine if there is a recurrence of behavioral symptoms sufficient to require continued therapy.